ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 Before you can get started, ensure that you have the following prerequisites.
 {: shortdesc}

-* An instance of App ID that is provisioned in the same region in which your cluster is deployed.
+* An instance of {{site.data.keyword.appid_short_notm}} that is provisioned in the same region in which your cluster is deployed.
 The service name must contain only alphanumeric characters or hyphens (-), and cannot contain spaces.
-* A standard Kubernetes Service cluster with at least two worker nodes in each available zone.
+* A standard {{site.data.keyword.containershort_notm}} cluster with at least two worker nodes in each available zone.
 For help with configuring Ingress resource for your cluster, see [Setting up Kubernetes Ingress](/docs/containers?topic=containers-ingress-types).

 * The following {{site.data.keyword.cloud_notm}} IAM roles:
   * Cluster: **Administrator** platform role
   * Kubernetes namespaces: **Manager** service role
-  * App ID: **Editor** platform role and **Writer** Service role
+  * {{site.data.keyword.appid_short_notm}}: **Editor** platform role and **Writer** Service role
 * The following CLIs:
   * [{{site.data.keyword.cloud_notm}}](/docs/cli?topic=cli-getting-started)
   * [Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
   * [Docker](https://www.docker.com/products/container-runtime#/download)
 * The {{site.data.keyword.containershort}} and {{site.data.keyword.registryshort_notm}} [CLI plug-ins](/docs/cli?topic=cli-install-devtools-manually#idt-install-kubernetes-cli-plugin)

-To ensure the best performance of the integration, it is recommended that you always use the latest version of IBM Cloud Kubernetes Service Application Load Balancer (ALB).
+To ensure the best performance of the integration, it is recommended that you always use the latest version of IBM Cloud {{site.data.keyword.containershort_notm}} Application Load Balancer (ALB).
 By default, auto-update is enabled for your cluster.
 For more information about auto-updates, see [OnDemand ALB update feature on {{site.data.keyword.containershort}}](https://www.ibm.com/cloud/blog/on-demand-alb-update-feature-on-ibm-cloud-kubernetes-service).
 {: tip}

 ## Adding redirect URLs
 {: #ingress-redirect}

 A redirect URL is the callback endpoint of your app.
-To prevent phishing attacks, App ID validates requested URLs against an allowlist of redirect URLs that you add to the service.
+To prevent phishing attacks, {{site.data.keyword.appid_short_notm}} validates requested URLs against an allowlist of redirect URLs that you add to the service.

 A redirect URL is the callback endpoint of your app; the location a user is sent after successfully signing in or out of your app.
-To prevent phishing attacks, App ID validates requested URLs against an allowlist of redirect URLs that you add to the service.
-By adding a URL to your allowlist, you give App ID permission to forward your users to that location.
+To prevent phishing attacks, {{site.data.keyword.appid_short_notm}} validates requested URLs against an allowlist of redirect URLs that you add to the service.
+By adding a URL to your allowlist, you give {{site.data.keyword.appid_short_notm}} permission to forward your users to that location.
 [Learn more about redirect URIs](/docs/appid?topic=appid-managing-idp#add-redirect-uri).

-1. In the IBM Cloud console, select your instance of App ID from your resource list.
+1. In the IBM Cloud console, select your instance of {{site.data.keyword.appid_short_notm}} from your resource list.
-2. Navigate to the **Manage authentication** page of your instance of App ID.
+2. Navigate to the **Manage authentication** page of your instance of {{site.data.keyword.appid_short_notm}}.
 3. In the **Identity providers** tab, be sure that an identity provider is set to on.

   If no provider is selected, the user is not authenticated, but is still issued an access token for anonymous access to the app.